-- 1.2 The purpose of this SG is to set out the methodology employed in calculating the level of developer contribution which may be required as a result of new development.
+1.2 The purpose of this SG is to set out the methodology employed in calculating the level of developer contribution which may be required as a result of new development.
 It provides detailed guidance to landowners, developers and others involved in the planning process as to when and where developer contributions are likely to be required and identifies a number of known projects towards which contributions will be directed.
-It also assists those involved in the planning process in terms of the formulation, consideration and costing of contributions associated with development proposals. - 1.3 The planning system seeks to ensure that all new developments are sensitively designed and have minimum environmental and amenity impacts.
-In line with the infrastructure first principle, where development proposals have additional impacts on existing infrastructure or facilities that would necessitate new facilities or exacerbate deficiencies in existing provision, the Council will require the developer to meet or contribute to the cost of providing or improving such infrastructure or facilities. - 1.4 The requirement for developers to make contributions in the form of financial payments or non-financial contributions will not be used by the Council as a reason to approve a residential, retail or commercial leisure development proposal that contravenes planning policy and/or is unacceptable on planning grounds.
-However, where a development is acceptable, developer contributions can provide a valuable mechanism to directly fund or contribute funding towards the provision or improvement of necessary associated infrastructure or facilities. - 1.5 The Council expects all Council officials and Elected Members to observe the highest ethical standards when carrying out its business.
+It also assists those involved in the planning process in terms of the formulation, consideration and costing of contributions associated with development proposals.

+1.3 The planning system seeks to ensure that all new developments are sensitively designed and have minimum environmental and amenity impacts.
+Where development proposals have additional impacts on existing infrastructure or facilities that would necessitate new facilities or exacerbate deficiencies in existing provision, the Council will require the developer to meet or contribute to the cost of providing or improving such infrastructure or facilities.

+1.4 The requirement for developers to make contributions in the form of financial payments or non-financial contributions will not be used by the Council as a reason to approve a residential, retail or commercial leisure development proposal that contravenes planning policy and/or is unacceptable on planning grounds.
+However, where a development is acceptable, developer contributions can provide a valuable mechanism to directly fund or contribute funding towards the provision or improvement of necessary associated infrastructure or facilities.

+1.5 The Council expects all Council officials and Elected Members to observe the highest ethical standards when carrying out its business.
 It accordingly undertakes to treat all developers fairly and will ensure that all negotiations between Council officials and developers will be treated with confidence.
 Table 1 summarises the types of development which may trigger the need for contributions.
 This is not an exhaustive list.

-Development Type Education Services & Facilities Healthcare Services & Facilities Community Facilities Public Realm Transport Infrastructure Residential All 4 or more dwellings 4 or more dwellings 4 or more dwellings 4 or more dwellings Business TBD on a case by case basis Industrial Retail and linked to Other No TBD on a case by case basis Transport Assessment associated with planning application